What Do I Need To Do Before Filing a Discrimination Lawsuit?

 “As a plaintiff’s attorney, you help draft the charge for the client,” says Cynthia H. Hyndman, an employment attorney with Robinson Curley in Chicago.
 “You then talk to the investigator at the agency to respond to questions and help them move things along to get their job done.
 You’re advocating for your client like you would in a court case.
 It’s just a little less formal.”

+Hyndman notes that you don’t necessarily need a lawyer to file a complaint of discrimination with either the federal agency (EEOC) or state agency.
 “The agency is designed to help people who don’t have an attorney navigate the process.
-You can always just go to the EEOC or state agency if you suspect your employer has taken some adverse action against you: They fired you, they didn’t promote you—something along those lines,” she says.
+You can always just go to the EEOC or state agency if you suspect your employer has taken some adverse action against you — they fired you, they didn’t promote you, or something along those lines,” she says.

-Once you’ve filed your charge, the agency sends it to your employer and conducts an investigation.
-Based on what is uncovered, the agency determines whether there’s evidence that a violation occurred.
+Once you’ve filed your charge, the agency sends it to your employer and conducts an evaluation and investigation.
+Based on the findings, the agency determines whether there’s evidence that a violation occurred.

-If the case is being handled by the state IDHR, there’s an additional step: A fact-finding conference occurs in which you and the employer, as well as your attorney if you have one, meet face-to-face with the investigator.
+If the case is with the state labor or human rights agency, there may be an additional step.
+The agency conducts a fact-finding conference.
+During the conference, you and your employer, as well as your attorney, if you have one, meet face-to-face with the investigator.

-But even if a case is decided in favor of the plaintiff, justice doesn’t necessarily come swiftly.
+Even if the EEOC decides a case in your favor, justice doesn’t necessarily come swiftly.
 “It could take anywhere from a year to two years, maybe even longer, depending on the complexity of your case,” Hyndman says.
-And if the case winds up going to trial?
-Tack on another year or two.
-Gold estimates, however, that about 95% of these cases are resolved before trial.
+And if the case winds up going to trial, it may take another year or two.
+Trials for these discrimination claims are rare.
+Gold estimates that about 95 percent of these cases settle before trial.

 The Importance of Taking Legal Action Against Discrimination

 Despite the long and winding road, Hyndman says the journey is worthwhile.
-Like Gold, she believes safeguards against workplace discrimination and retaliation are essential.
+Hyndman believes safeguards against workplace discrimination and retaliation are essential.

 “You want to keep employers honest and not have them making employment decisions on the basis of your race or gender or sexual orientation.
-Title VII [of the Civil Rights Act] has been around since 1964.
-These laws protecting people from discrimination have been around a long time.
+Title VII of the Civil Rights Act has been around since 1964.
+These laws protecting people from discrimination have been around for a long time.
 Yet it still happens.”

 Find an Experienced Attorney for Legal Help Filing Your Discrimination Claim

-If you have experienced discrimination or retaliation in the workplace—whether through termination, demotion, a hostile work environment, or other adverse actions—reach out to an employment law firm for legal advice about the next steps in reporting discrimination or filing a lawsuit.
+If you have experienced discrimination or retaliation in the workplace — whether through termination, demotion, a hostile work environment, or other adverse actions — reach out to an employment law firm for legal advice.
+A discrimination attorney can help you take the next steps in reporting discrimination or filing a lawsuit.

 What do I do next?